If you're the tenant who signed the SA Housing Trust conditions of tenancy, you may be able to buy your public housing property.

 1. Contact your lender

-2. Contact the Housing Connect officer
+2. Contact the Tenant Sales Officer

-Contact the Housing Connect officer who will advise you of the next steps.
+The Tenant Sales Officer will advise you of the next steps.

 No new applications are being accepted for the Progressive Purchase/Shared Ownership Scheme.